piercing-index/cloud-vulnerabilities/README.md

 ## How to contribute?

-### To add a new assessment, edit an existing assessment
+### I want to add a new assessment, or to edit an existing assessment

 Open a pull request and I will review it for merge into this repository.
 Please note that, for now, only Azure and AWS providers are supported.
 We plan to add more in the future.

-### To request for a change (in version 1.6)
+### I want to request for a change in the calculation method

-This will be done through feature requests, once I have made a markdown version of the PDF document.
+Calculations are versioned.
+The current version is 1.5

+To propose any change, make a pull request to the markdown file called [Specifications](https://github.com/piercing-index/cloud-vulnerabilities/blob/main/Specifications.md).
+Don't forget to add detailed explanations in comments.

 ## How to assess Cloud vulnerabilities?